Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Results and Discussions

 \section{Results and Discussions}

 The polarization-dependent Pr$^{3+}$ $3d_{5/2}$ HAXPES spectra in the [100] direction of PrIr$_2$Zn$_{20}$ are shown in Fig. \ref{pr3d_bg}.
 Caused by the relatively low density of the Pr ions as $<$5\% determined by the composition, the intrinsic Pr $3d_{5/2}$ signals are much weaker than the background contributed by the photoelectrons from the other orbitals in the other elements.
 A broad peak at a binding energy of $\sim$934 eV, shoulder centered at 939 eV and another shoulder structure ranging from 925 to 930 eV exist in the spectra.
-The former peak and the shoulder at 939 eV are ascribed to the Pr$^{3+}$ states ($|{3d^94f^2}\rangle$ final states) with the atomic-like multiplets structure, and the shoulder structure at $925-930$ eV comes from the $|{3d^94f^3}\rangle$ final states with hybridization between the $4f$ and conduction electrons.
+The former peak and the shoulder at 939 eV are ascribed to the Pr$^{3+}$ states ($|{3d^94f^2}\rangle$ final states) with the atomic-like multiplets structure, and the shoulder structure at $925-930$ eV comes from the $|{3d^94f^3}\rangle$ final states with hybridization between the $4f$ and valence/conduction electrons.
 The so-called Shirley-type backgrounds are also displayed in Fig. \ref{pr3d_bg}.
-We have optimized the backgrounds as follows: After the normalization of the background-subtracted spectra by Pr$^{3+}$ $3d_{5/2}$ spectral weight in the $931-940$ eV region except for the $|{3d^94f^3}\rangle$ final states region, the intensities in the high binding energy region of $941-942$ eV become equivalent between the s- and p-polarization configurations.
+We have optimized the backgrounds as follows: After the normalization of the background-subtracted spectra by the $3d_{5/2}$ spectral weight in the $931-940$ eV region corresponding to the $|3d^94f^2\rangle$ final-state (ionic Pr$^{3+}$) region, the intensities in the high binding energy region of $941-942$ eV become equivalent between the s- and p-polarization configurations.
+When we have normalized the spectra by the $3d_{5/2}$ spectral weight in the region included both the $|{3d^94f^2}\rangle$ and $|{3d^94f^3}\rangle$ final states, the LD is slightly suppressed but the sign of the LD is not changed.
+Therefore, we discuss below by the normalized spectra by only the spectral weight in the $|{3d^94f^2}\rangle$ final states.
 The reference binding energy on the higher side for subtracting the background has been set to 940.8 eV corresponding to the local minimum of the raw spectral weight.
 As a result, there are finite spectral weights at $\sim$940 eV in the background-subtracted spectra.
 However, they should be intrinsic due to the overlap of the tails of the lifetime-broadened Pr$^{3+}$ $3d_{5/2}$ main peaks and a plasmonic energy-loss structure at the higher binding energy.